cov_adj()

 optional; a string or named vector of unique identifier columns in the data used to create

 and the data used to fit the covariance adjustment model.
 Default is NULL, in which case unit of assignment columns are used for identification (even if they do not uniquely identify units of observation).
-If a named vector is provided, names should represent variables in the data used to createdesign
+If a named vector is provided, names should represent variables in the data used to createspecification

 , while values should represent variables in the covariance adjustment data.